thrawn01/quartz-garden/content/posts/Testing private methods.md

 of the **_test** package and into the main package so he could add tests for a private function.
 He then neglected to add the same tests for the public function.
-This could not only leave a gap of untested code in the public function but also breaks encapsulation.
-Causing headaches for future pull requests that don’t realize the testing gap or that now have to deal with a tested private function that should have been a detail of the encapsulation, but is now apart of the testing suite.
+This could not only leave a gap of untested code in the public function but also break encapsulation, causing headaches for future pull requests that don’t realize the testing gap or that now have to deal with a tested private function that should have been a detail of the encapsulation, but is now a part of the testing suite.

-Because the function is now apart of the test suite future code changes are likely to avoid removing it or changing it’s signature even if is in the best interests of the code base, purely on the basis that the function is already well tested.
+Because the function is now a part of the test suite future code changes are likely to avoid removing it or changing its signature even if it is in the best interests of the code base, purely on the basis that the function is already well tested.
 If changes **must** be made to the private function; the developer is forced to update the tests for the private function instead of testing the